Knowledge Fusion of Large Language Models Via Modular SkillPacks: Additional Analysis

 \subsection{Router for SkillPacks}

-The routing function \( R \) is guided by either the source model or the task type and dynamically assigns each \textit{SkillPack} to the target model.
-For \textbf{explicit knowledge fusion}, we train the router using the training datasets provided by FuseChat 2.0 \cite{fusechat2}.
+The routing function \( R\) is conditioned on either the source model or the task type and dynamically assigns each \textit{SkillPack} to the target model.
+In the case of explicit knowledge fusion, the router is implemented as a lightweight feed-forward network consisting of four fully connected layers (input → 4096 → 1024 → 256 → 5 outputs), equipped with GELU activations and LayerNorm.
+The input features are drawn from the Llama2-7B embedding head, whose 4096-dimensional hidden representation is directly fed into the router.
+The router is trained using the same dataset employed for source-model distillation, with a batch size of 256, a learning rate of 0.001, and approximately 5,000 training steps.
+We train the router using the training datasets provided by FuseChat 2.0 \citep{fusechat2}.
 Specifically, we collect the training loss on this dataset from five target models, each obtained through pairwise distillation from a different source model.
 These loss values serve as supervision signals, while input features are extracted from the embedded representations of the input data.
 A five-way classifier is then trained to predict the most suitable source model for each input.
 To evaluate the effect of routing quality, we vary the amount of training data used for the classifier to obtain models of different capabilities, and analyze their impact on fusion performance, as shown in Table~\ref{tab:router}.
 Since performance differences among source models are more pronounced on the MT-Bench dataset, the improvements from routing are more significant compared to AlpacaEval 2.0.
 For implicit knowledge fusion and forget-free learning experiments, we directly assign different \textit{SkillPacks} based on task types, without training an additional router.